To crop or not to crop, that is the question. Edward Selfe discusses the pitfalls, and the reasons why cropping can be a photographer’s best friend.

 he use of cropping in wildlife photography has often suffered bad press.
 How many times have you heard, “Oh, but he must have cropped that”, or “that’s heavily cropped”?

 Certainly, there are times when a crop has been over-used, or used in the wrong situation, and the poor result is often immediately obvious.
 In this article, we’ll look at what a crop is, how to use it to your benefit, and how to avoid the pitfalls.

 Applying a crop to an image in Lightroom.
 All image editing software will offer the capability to crop images, though Lightroom’s tool is one of the most user-friendly.
 (Pictured above)

 Cropping removes unwanted areas of the image to improve the overall effect.
 It is helpful to consider the benefits and drawbacks of using the crop tool.

 So, why would we choose to crop an image?

 - To remove unwanted elements that distract from the main subject.
 I n wildlife photography you definitely do not have full control of all the elements in your scene.
 It might be that just as the perfect lion interaction occurs, a dove flies across the background of your image.
 Being able to crop a sliver off the top of the image to remove this visual distraction is most helpful.

 - To increase the apparent size of the subject.
-Cropping the edges off an image to ‘enlarge’ the central subject is a common trick, and with cameras that have high resolution it can give a much better frame of a subject than you could if you couldn’t not get as close as you wanted.
+Cropping the edges off an image to ‘enlarge’ the central subject is a common trick, and with cameras that have high resolution it can help you create an image of a distant subject that still has strong visual impact.

 - To alter the composition of the image.
 Cropping for composition is a very popular method of improving the impact of your shot.
 Perhaps in the heat of the moment, you were not able to move the frame, or the auto-focus point, exactly how you wanted to, so you can crop the unwanted areas of the image to improve this afterwards.
 Of course, you cannot regain canvas that was never there in the image, so this is not a substitute for good technique.